harshita2201301024/obsidian/data/Startup/Untitled.md

 hi sir,
-due to some emergent family situation, i am travelling to india. i dont know w
+due to some emergent family situation, i am travelling to india. i dont know when i will be b